jocelynjoel/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-The function should print the second half of the string If the number of characters is odd, the function should print the last n characters of the string, where n = (length_of_the_string - 1) / 2 task 7  prints n elements of an array of integers, followed by a new line.
+The function should print the second half of the string If the number of characters is odd, the function should print the last n characters of the string, where n = (length_of_the_string - 1) / 2 task 7  prints n elements of an array of integers, followed by a new line. task 8copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest. task 9 copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.